 Traditionally attackers were focused on stealing financial data, however, in recent years a growing trend emerged where other data types, such as personal health, medical, or other sensitive data or intellectual property are being targeted and compromised.

-A data breach is defined as intentional or unintentional release of secure information to an untrusted entity.
-Traditionally data breach was thought of as someone accessing the database for personal gain – such as a salesperson taking company leads data before moving on to the next job.
+A data breach is defined as the intentional or unintentional release of secure information to an untrusted entity.
+Traditionally data breach was thought of as someone accessing the database for personal gains – such as a salesperson taking company leads data before moving on to the next job.
 Today, hackers organize massive data breaches to access and resell the valuable data.
 You may remember a historic data breach at Anthem Insurance where up to 80 million records of personally identifiable information were put at risk.
-Hackers breached information on tens of millions records of the insurance company Anthem Inc., stealing data such as patient’s birthdays, medical IDs, social security numbers, mailing and e-mail addresses and more.
+Hackers breached information on tens of millions of records of the insurance company Anthem Inc., stealing data such as patient’s birthdays, medical IDs, social security numbers, mailing and e-mail addresses and more.

 5 Distributed Denial-of-Service (DDoS)

 If you have seen a completely crashed website, you probably witnessed a distributed denial-of-service (DDoS) attack.
 DDoS is a process of multiple systems (such as botnets) flooding the bandwidth or resources of a targeted system, such as a web server, with artificial traffic, potentially resulting in disruption or complete server crash.

 A botnet is a network of “zombie” computers designed to receive commands without the user’s knowledge.
 When a server is overloaded with connections, new connections can no longer be accepted.
 This type of attacks is a great challenge for defense mechanisms, and are hard to track and shut down.
 Just getting purchasing more bandwidth might not be effective, because the attacker might simply amplify the attack by adding more bots.

 As technology gets more available and affordable, DDoS attacks continue to get more complex, to grow and intensify with many attacks combining network and application layer attacks.